extremenetworks/ipfabric-docs/docs/source/solutions/dcfabric/install.rst

 Installing Pre-requisites
 -------------------------

-Make sure you are running the latest version of ``curl``, to get the latest version follow the instructions below:
+Make sure you are running the latest version of ``curl``, to get the latest version, follow the instructions below:

 On Ubuntu: